|Machine guns||Tank cannons|

-The first trial of using 20mm gun in a Polish armoured vehicle was made in 1935, when 4 semi-automatic guns (anti-tank rifles) Solothurn S18-100 were bought in Switzerland.
-One of them was mounted and tested in the TKS tankette, what proved, that arming tankettes with 20mm automatic guns was advisable (more on tankettes with cannons page).
+The first trial of using 20 mm gun in a Polish armoured vehicle was made in 1935, when four semi-automatic cannons (anti-tank rifles) Solothurn S18-100 were bought in Switzerland.
+One of them was mounted and tested in the TKS tankette, what proved, that arming tankettes with 20 mm automatic guns was advisable (more on tankettes with cannons page).

 This weapon was classified in Poland before the war as the heaviest machine gun (najcięższy karabin maszynowy - nkm).
 It was designed in 1937 in Fabryka Karabinów (Rifle Factory) in Warsaw by Bolesław Jurek, as "model A" (the designations: FK-A or FK wz.38 are an abbreviation of the factory).
-An initiator of works upon Polish 20mm automatic cannon was the airforce, then it was decided, that a weapon must fulfil also demands of the armoured weapons and the infantry, as an anti-aircraft weapon.
+An initiator of works upon Polish 20 mm automatic cannon was the airforce, then it was decided, that the weapon must also fulfil demands of the armoured weapons and the infantry, as an anti-aircraft weapon.

-In May 1939, it was decided to rearm 80 tankettes TKS and 70 tankettes TK with 20mm guns.
+In May 1939, it was decided to rearm 80 tankettes TKS and 70 tankettes TK with 20 mm guns.
 Rearming of all tankettes was also considered.
 Rearming of TKS tankette demanded only minor changes in its armour, but rearming of TK tankette demanded a modification of a superstructure front, making its look similar to TKS.
-A light tank prototype 4TP (PZInz.140) and an amphibious tank prototype PZInz.130 also were to be armed with the 20mm gun, but they didn't enter production.
+A light tank prototype 4TP (PZInz.
+140) and an amphibious tank prototype PZInz.
+130 also were to be armed with the 20mm gun, but they did not enter production.

 The 20mm cannon model A was recoil-operated (short recoil).
 It could fire single or series shots.
 It was fed from 5-round box magazines (10-round magazines were in development).
 As a tank gun, it was fitted with a butt and a telescopic sight.

-The ammunition was also developed in Poland, modeled after "long" Solothurn ammunition 20x138 mm (during trials, Solothurn bullets were used with Polish cartridges).
-A report from the nkm model A trials says however, that case length was 140 mm (it should be noted, that there is one report, that once in combat the captured German ammunition 2cm Kwk-38 was used, which was also identical as Solothurn).
+The ammunition was also developed in Poland, modeled after "long" Solothurn ammunition 20x138 mm (during trial period, Solothurn bullets were used with Polish cartridges).
+A report from the nkm model A trials says however, that case length was 140 mm (it should be noted, that there is one report, that once in combat the captured German ammunition 2cm Kwk-38 was used, which was also identical as Solothurn, but it raises doubts).
 The following armour piercing rounds were developed: